Jvrcg/javiercruz-site/src/content/playbooks/hn-audience-map-tutorial.md

 - ~2 hours (the data pull runs in the background)
 - A GitHub account (free)
 - Python 3.9 or newer (free and quick install)
-- A list of 20–40 companies you want to map
+- A list of 20–40 companies (I ended with 31) you want to map (the GTM work, which is the most important step)

+That's it.
 No paid tools, no API keys, no scraping.
 HN's API is open.

 ---

 ## An aside on using AI for this

 I built this with Claude as my coding pair.
 I'm a marketer, not an engineer.
-My opinion: **marketers should be using AI as much as possible, but they should be driving the strategy, dictating the vision, and reviewing every step and the final output.**
+So I want to flag my opinion: **marketers should be using AI as much as possible, but they should be driving the strategy, dictating the vision, and reviewing every step and the final output.**

 The AI is the leverage, the tool.
 You are the operator.
-Use the AI to write the code — don't outsource the thinking.
+Use the AI to write the code; don't outsource the thinking.

+If you're following this tutorial: feel free to paste any of the code below into an LLM and ask "explain what this does" or "modify this to do X instead."
+That's exactly the workflow.
+Just make sure you can articulate the *why* at every step.

 ---

 ## Step 1 — Pick your domains (this is the GTM work)

 This is the single most important step.
 The map is only as good as the list you feed it.
+Spend more time here than you think you need.

 The framework I use is **four concentric rings around your anchor company**:

-- **Ring 1 — Direct competitors.** Who does your sales team compete against?
+- **Ring 1 — Direct competitors.** Who does your sales team compete against (keep in mind the PMM and sales answer might vary)?
 - **Ring 2 — Adjacent tooling.** What the buyer uses alongside you.
+Their workflow.
 - **Ring 3 — Upstream / dependencies.** What sits beneath you in the stack.
-- **Ring 4 — Broader peripheral context.** Where the audience hangs out even when they're not talking about your category.
+- **Ring 4 — Broader peripheral context.** Where the audience hangs out even when they're not talking about your category (think of casting a wider net for contextual targeting).

+For a marketer evaluating a channel, the goal is range, not just direct competitors.
+If your map is only "us and our five competitors," you'll see a tight little cluster and miss the actual adjacency that tells you where the audience already lives.

 **Aim for 30–40 domains.** Fewer than 20 = the map looks empty.
 More than 50 = the visual becomes unreadable.

-Practical rules:
+A few practical rules for the list:
 - Use root domains (`example.com`), not subdomains
 - Lowercase everything
+- Skip companies that don't have a clear web domain
-- Be honest about including your own anchor company — if the absence is interesting, leave it in
+- Be honest about including your own employer or anchor (if the absence is interesting, leave it in!)

 Save your list in a Google Sheet with three columns: `domain`, `ring`, `why it matters`.
-The third column forces you to articulate why each domain belongs.
+The third column is for you, not the script.
+The approach forces you to articulate why each domain belongs.

 ---

 ## Step 2 — Set up your environment

-Open Terminal (`Cmd + Space`, type `terminal`, hit Enter).
+Open Terminal on your Mac (`Cmd + Space`, type `terminal`, hit Enter).

-Check Python:
+Check if you have Python:

 ```bash
 python3 --version
 ```

 If you see `Python 3.9.x` or higher, you're set.
+If you get "command not found" or a pop-up asking to install developer tools, click Install and wait 5-10 minutes.

-Then install the libraries:
+Then install the libraries we need:

 ```bash
 pip3 install requests pandas networkx matplotlib
 ```

-Create a GitHub repo, then clone it locally:
+Create a GitHub repo for this project (https://github.com/new), then clone it locally:

 ```bash
 cd ~/Documents